jhildenbiddle/jhildenbiddle/README.md

 ![hello](assets/header.svg)

-I'm a systems-oriented designer, human-centered developer, and open-source author focused on UI, UX, and DX tools.
+I'm a systems-oriented designer, human-centered developer, and open-source author of UI, UX, and DX tools.

 #### About